Battle of Tabqa: Background

 The Syrian Democratic Forces, seeking to capture Raqqa city from the Islamic State, positioned themselves around the city as part of the second phase of their regional campaign.
 However, as part of this, they encountered ISIL forces dug in around the Tabqa Dam, west of Raqqa.
 Because of the dam's fragility and strategic importance, the SDF could not immediately advance on the dam, and there were concerns it could break and cause flooding.
 ISIL had previously threatened to open the floodgates if the dam was attacked, which would destroy many villages downstream.

 Initial assault

 In late January 2017, it was reported that a number of ISIL militants were hiding inside the structure of the Tabqa Dam with senior militant leaders–who used to be "very important prisoners" wanted by the US and several other countries–in order to deter a possible CJTF–OIR coalition strike on these targets.

-As part of a series of probing attacks in January 2017, US special forces crossed the Euphrates in amphibious raids, including a raid by a combined SDF-U.S. special forces contingent on the Tabqa Dam and the nearby city of al-Tabqah (al-Thawrah).
+As part of a series of probing attacks in January 2017, US special forces crossed the Euphrates in amphibious raids, including a raid by a combined SDF-U.S. special forces contingent on the Tabqa Dam and the nearby city of Tabqa (al-Thawrah).
 Following the raids, ISIL counterattacked the SDF positions, but the counterattacks were largely repelled.